thu-coai/cotk/docs/meta/meta_quickstart.md

 is generated.
 Commit the file and push it to github, the other can automatically download your model as the way described in next section.

+~~ contentstart sphinx
 .. note::

     The reproducibility should be maintained by the author.
 We only make sure all the input is the same, but difference can be introduced by different random seed, device or other affects.
 Before you upload, run ``cotk run --only-run`` twice and find whether the results is the same.
+~~ contentend sphinx

+~~ contentstart readme
+**note**: The reproducibility should be maintained by the author.
+We only make sure all the input is the same, but difference can be introduced by different random seed, device or other affects.
+Before you upload, run ``cotk run --only-run`` twice and find whether the results is the same.
+~~ contentend readme

 ### Reproduce Experiments